 Patterns and Programs

 When a design is finished it is made into a pattern for the weaving loom.
 Today this is done by computer program, but before computers a cardboard punch card system was used.
-The Jacquard cards that were used until the 1980’s included all the details needed to create a perfect copy of the original design.
+Jacquard cards were used until the 1980s.
+The cards had holes in them that told the weaving loom how to create a perfect copy of the original design.

 Weaving